Fitness Fats 2: The Disadvantages of a Diet With Too Much Fat

 As you probably already know, fat is primarily stored energy in the body.
 And research now backs the claim that higher levels of consumption can increase performance and endurance.

-But if more means more energy, then why do people who are obese typically suffer from lower energy levels?
+But if more fat means more energy, why do obese people suffer from lower energy levels?

 That’s the irony of the relationship between fats and energy.
 You have to maintain the proper amount to reap the benefits.
 Too little fat will result in a drop in endurance.
-Too much fat and bad fat will do the same.
+Excessive fat and bad fat will do the same.
 But why is that so?

 To answer that we need to reexamine the fact that fat is energy also called calories.
 When your body takes in too many calories, it cannot efficiently burn it all off.
-This leads to excess storage that weighs the body down.
-This prevents it from absorbing the proper nutrients it needs to run efficiently.
+The lack of calorie use leads to excess storage that weighs the body down.
+And excess weight prevents your body from absorbing the proper nutrients it needs to run efficiently.

-The Main Reasons Why a Diet With Too Much Fat is Bad For Performance
+The Main Reasons Why A Diet High In Fat is Bad For Performance

 Ingesting too much (over 35% of your daily recommended amount) for an extended period can result in the following performance issues: